-The purpose of accommodations is to provide equal access to the elements and the totality of medical and graduate education.
-Our intent is that accommodations "match up" with the identified functional limitation so that the area of impairment is alleviated by an auxiliary aid or adjustment to the testing procedures and/or to any other aspect of medical and graduate education, e.g., hearing a lecture in the case of hearing-impaired student.
+The purpose of accommodations is to provide equal access to the elements and the totality of medical education.
+Our intent is that accommodations "match up" with the identified functional limitation so that the area of impairment is alleviated by an auxiliary aid or adjustment to the testing procedures and/or to any other aspect of medical education, e.g., hearing a lecture in the case of hearing-impaired student.
 Functional limitation refers to the behavioral manifestations of the disability that impede the individual's ability to function, i.e., what someone cannot do on a regular and continuing basis as a result of the disability.
 For example, a functional limitation might be impaired vision, such that the individual is unable to view an examination in the standard lighting conditions.
 An appropriate accommodation might be additional task lighting.
-It is essential that the documentation provide a clear explanation of the functional impairment and a rationale for the requested accommodation, whether related to examinations or other medical or graduate student functions.
+It is essential that the documentation provide a clear explanation of the functional impairment and a rationale for the requested accommodation, whether related to examinations or other medical student functions.

-While presumably the use of accommodations in the identified activity will enable the individual to better demonstrate their knowledge or other skills, accommodations are not a guarantee of improved performance or of successfully meeting required performance standards and program completion requirements.
+While presumably the use of accommodations in the identified activity will enable the individual to better demonstrate his/her knowledge or other skills, accommodations are not a guarantee of improved performance or of successfully meeting required performance standards.